acltc/url-shortener-app/CHEATSHEET.md

 We'll need a new resource (model) called Visit.

-in our routes, add:

-    resources :visits

-And let’s create the model!
+So let's create the model!
 In the terminal:

     rails g model Visit link_id:integer ip_address